opendistro/for-elasticsearch/_posts/2020-05-13-Open-Distro-for-Elasticsearch-1.7.0-released.md

 feature_image: "https://d2908q01vomqb2.cloudfront.net/ca3512f4dfa95a03169c5a670a4c91a19b3077b4/2019/03/26/open_disto-elasticsearch-logo-800x400.jpg"
 ---

 Open Distro for Elasticsearch 1.7.0 is now available for [download](https://opendistro.github.io/for-elasticsearch/downloads.html).
+[Upgrade to 1.7.0](https://opendistro.github.io/for-elasticsearch/downloads.html) to leverage the latest features and bug fixes.

 The release consists of Apache 2.0 licensed Elasticsearch version 7.6.1, Kibana version 7.6.1, new plugins for anomaly detection and SQL Kibana UI, a new SQL ODBC driver and SQL CLI client.
 Other plugins in the distribution include alerting, index management, performance analyzer, security, SQL and machine learning with k-NN.
 A SQL JDBC driver and PerfTop, a client for Performance Analyzer are also available for download.